 Overview: The Company has been utilizing electric Demand Response (DR) to address grid constraints and help provide reliable service to our customers.
-Until recently, DR offering for customers was limited to the electric market.
+Until recently, DR offerings for customers were limited to the electric market.
 The Company is currently testing gas DR projects in its NY territory, conducting a study of the potential for gas demand response in MA with Fraunhofer Center for Sustainable Energy, and laying the groundwork for a pilot in RI.
-In the 2018-2019 winter, the Company launched a Peak Period Gas Demand Response (PPDR) pilot project, that rewards customers for shifting their usage outside of the peak-period of the gas system (6AM-9AM from November 1st to March 31st).
+Additionally, during the winter of 2018-2019, the Company launched a Peak Period Gas Demand Response (PPDR) pilot project, that rewards customers for shifting their usage outside of the peak-period of the gas system (6AM-9AM from November 1st to March 31st).
 This program works well for commercial and industrial customers who have intra-day flexibility of their natural gas usage.
 Customers in this program would be able to provide their demand reduction via either fuel-switching or demand control (e.g. thermostat setback).
-The Company currently has a single C&I customer enrolled in this program, however the Company believes that many proposed changes to the program outlined below are likely to lead to increased participation among other candidate customers in RI.
+The Company currently has a single C&I customer enrolled in this program.
+However the Company believes that a number of proposed changes to the program, as outlined below, are likely to lead to increased participation among other candidate customers in RI.